JoshuaKGoldberg/Goldblog/content/blog/code-before-super-technical-overview/index.md

 I also excluded parameter properties from being moved into the constructor when `useDefineForClassFields` is enabled, as those properties are then handled elsewhere.
 I don't remember where else they're handled but I do remember that when I didn't filter them out, they appeared twice in the output JavaScript.

+> I've omitted code snippets from this transformer's explanation for brevity.

 ### `transformES2015`